 Creative Officer.
 Experience at Communication science; film experience; community communication; illustrations (Uruguay)

-Experience: Head of research at FAAAT, co-founder of NORML France, Permanent representative of DRCnet Foundation at the UN in Vienna and Geneva.
-Specialist Adviser on Drug Policies and the International Drug Control System.
+Independent researcher, co-founder of the think-tank FAAAT and NORML France, Permanent representative of DRCnet Foundation at the UN in Vienna and Geneva.

 B.S.
 CCDCR University of Minnesota-Hazelden Foundation Certified Chemical Dependency Specialist.
 Has worked in the field of substance abuse treatment and prevention.
 President of the Intercultural Medicine Institute of Nierika A.C.